foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 * There is no automatic update tool, everything needs to be done manually.
 * If you - for example - want to update from v1.3 to v1.5 directly (skipping v1.4), you can do that.
 Just follow the instructions for updating to v1.4 and v1.5.

+### FCS v1.5.x to FCS v2.0
+* replace source code => see bottom of page
+* Migration 018 causes an error, because the table where the action logs are stored was renamed.
+Please just ignore the error messages on the first and second page load.

 ### FCS v1.4.x to FCS v1.5
 * replace source code => see bottom of page
 * nothing else